-Please be informed of the emergency procedures to follow in the case of a fire.
-If a fire alarm rings during an examination due to a potential fire, bomb threat, or any other cause, the building will be evacuated.
+In the event a fire alarm rings due to a bomb threat or any other cause, the building will be evacuated.

-Academic departments are responsible for establishing and implementing internal procedures regarding exam disruption.
-These procedures should consider the various conditions for examinations such as courses with multiple sections whose exams are located in more than one building.
+Academic Departments are responsible for establishing and implementing internal procedures regarding examination disruption.
+These procedures should consider the various conditions for examinations such as a course with multiple sections located in more than one building.

 Should an invigilator decide not to resume the examination and it is determined that the examination cannot be graded as complete, the course instructor shall contact Scheduling Services and request that the examination be rescheduled.
 Scheduling Services, in consultation with the Academic Department, will reschedule the examination with the possibility that the examination will be rescheduled for the forthcoming Sunday provided that the Sunday falls within the posted examination period.